KathrynShea/movie_saga/INSTRUCTIONS.md

 # React-Redux with Sagas

-For this weekend challenge you'll be building a movie management application!
+For this weekend challenge you'll be expanding on a movie management application!

-We'll be able to see movies that exist in our DB.
-We'll also be able to see detailed view for each individual movie, including genres associated with that movie.
-We'll also be able to add a new movie's information.
+We're already able to see movies that exist in our DB.

+We'll need to be able to see detailed view for each individual movie, including genres associated with that movie.
+We also need to able to add a new movie's information.